SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ChoosingBetweenClassesAndStructures.rst

 Swift keeps that instance stored in the same region in memory with the same address.
-By contrast,
-when you mutate a structure instance,
-Swift moves that instance
-to a different region in memory with a new address.

 There are times
 when you want an instance